Visual

 Before inserting a new board check it carefully for damage that may have occurred in transit.
 When Technica supply a board it has already been tested and so if the fault is still present after it has been replaced correctly, check the other machine components.
 Unless specifically required by the procedure, never alter the board trimmers.

-Before making the replacement make sure the components piloting the IGBT's are not also damaged:
+making the replacement make sure the components piloting the IGBT's are not

 - with the multimeter set in mode make sure there is no short circuit on the PCB between the 1 and 3 bump contacts (between gate and emitter) corresponding to each component;